Godwin Abadaki: Buxton

 In July 2020 he joined Buxton.

 Ramsbottom United

 In August 2021 he signed for Ramsbottom United.

 Stalybridge Celtic

 In June 2022, Abadaki returned to Stalybridge Celtic having previously spent time with the club on loan.

+Runcorn Linnets

+In July 2023, Abadaki signed for Runcorn Linnets.
+He went on loan to Lower Breck, then he was released from Runcorn Linnets at the end of his contract in May 2024.

+Lower Breck

+In September 2025, Abadaki joined Lower Breck on loan.

 Personal life

 His older brother, Osebi (born 1991), is also a footballer who started his career at Blackburn Rovers' academy before playing extensively in English non-league football in the north of England.
 In 2017, both brothers played at the same time for the same club, Shaw Lane and in 2020 were both at Buxton at the same time.